batocera-linux/batocera.linux/board/recalbox/fsoverlay/recalbox/share_init/roms/colecovision/_readme.txt

 Rom files must have a ".col" extension.

-You can download msx1/2 roms on planetemu : http://www.planetemu.net/machine/colecovision
+You can download colecovision roms on planetemu : http://www.planetemu.net/machine/colecovision